Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 3.4.
 The Storage System

+The Storage System is composed of the `StorageManager` component and the HDF5 backend.
+It is designed around the principles of high performance, parallel safety, and uncompromising data integrity.

-* **Storage Manager:** A component responsible for the physical reading and writing of data to either the in-memory cache or the persistent HDF5 file.
+* **Storage Manager:** A component responsible for the physical reading and writing of data.
+It has a simple, explicit API and manages the dual-layer cache.
+It does **not** evaluate high-level storage policies; it only executes direct commands from the Orchestrator.
 * **Provenance-Based Caching:** The HDF5 backend acts as a key-value store where data is stored in a flat `/data/` group, indexed by its unique Provenance Hash.
 A single computational event that produces multiple outputs (e.g., `U, S, V`) results in one Provenance Hash and one stored result set (e.g., a struct).
 * **Provenance Hash:** A unique fingerprint derived from three sources:
     1. The hash of the component function's M-file.
     2. The hash of a deterministically sorted list of the Provenance Hashes of all direct inputs.
     3. A hash of the specific subset of parameters defined in `.param_dependencies`.

 #### 3.4.1.
-The Caching Mechanism
+The Caching Mechanism and Immutability

-To ensure high performance and parallel safety, the `StorageManager` implements a **dual-layer caching system**.
+To ensure high performance and parallel safety, the `StorageManager` implements a **dual-layer caching system** and enforces a **strict immutability contract** on the persistent store.

 1. **In-Memory Cache (L1):** A fast, temporary cache that exists for the duration of a single `pipeline.run()` execution.
 It is implemented using a `containers.Map`, where the key is the Provenance Hash and the value is the MATLAB data object.
+This cache is overwrite-able to handle the immediate results from parallel workers.

 2. **Persistent Cache (L2):** The long-term, on-disk HDF5 file.
+This cache is treated as a **Write-Once-Read-Many (WORM)** store, enforcing the principle of immutability.

-The `StorageManager` follows a strict logic for all `load` and `save` operations:
+The `StorageManager` follows a strict logic for all operations, which are called by the Orchestrator:

 * **On `load(hash)`:**
     1. The `StorageManager` first checks the **L1 in-memory cache**.
 If the hash exists, the object is returned instantly.
-    2. If not found in memory, it checks the **L2 persistent cache** (the HDF5 file).
+    2. If not found in memory, it checks the **L2 persistent cache**.
     3. If the data is found on disk, it is loaded, **promoted to the L1 cache** for future fast access, and then returned.
     4. If the data is not found anywhere, the load fails, signaling to the Executor that a computation is required.

-* **On `save(hash, data, policy)`:**
+* **On `cache(hash, data)` (called by the Orchestrator for every new result):**
-    1. The new data is **always written to the L1 in-memory cache first**.
-This makes the result immediately available to any downstream dependents.
+    1. The new data is written to the **L1 in-memory cache**.
+This makes the result immediately available to any downstream dependents within the current run.
+If a key already exists (indicating a race condition from a non-pure function), it will be overwritten.

-    2. The `StorageManager` then evaluates the `storage_policy`.
-If the policy requires persistence, the data is queued for writing to the L2 cache.
-All writes to the HDF5 file are serialized by the main Executor thread to prevent race conditions.
+* **On `persist(hash, data)` (called by the Orchestrator *after* evaluating a storage policy):**
+    1. The `StorageManager` first checks if the hash already exists in the **L2 persistent cache**.
+    2. If it exists, this signifies a critical architectural violation (e.g., a non-deterministic hash or a non-pure function).
+The `StorageManager` will **throw a fatal `StorageManager:OverwriteAttempt` error** and terminate the operation.
+    3. If it does not exist, the data is written to the HDF5 file.

-#### 3.4.2 Garbage Collection
+#### 3.4.2.
+Garbage Collection

-Because the storage strategy never overwrites data, a separate utility is required to manage storage space.
+Because the storage strategy is non-destructive, a separate utility is required to manage storage space.

 * **API:** `pipeline.gc(config)`
 * **Algorithm (Mark and Sweep):**